 Wood bison are North America’s largest land mammal.
-They can be recognized by their huge heads, large shoulder humps and the shaggy brown fur on their shoulders and front legs.
+They are easily recognized with their large head, shoulder hump and shaggy coat on their shoulders and front legs.
 Their fur ranges from brown on most of the body to black on the head.

-The Wood Bison Management Strategy for the Northwest Territories guides the development of population-specific management plans for each of the wood bison populations in the NWT.
-The management plans, developed in partnership with Tlicho Government, Wildlife Management Boards and community stakeholders, will contain technical objectives and actions to help with the recovery of free-ranging healthy wood bison in the NWT.
+The Wood Bison Management Strategy for the Northwest Territories guides the development of management plans for each of the wood bison populations in the NWT.
+The management plans, developed in partnership with the Tlicho Government, Wildlife Management Boards and community stakeholders will contain objectives and actions to sustain and recover healthy wood bison in the NWT.